OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

  1. A mapping or _alignment_ step that identifies all nodes in S' that can be equated with nodes in S. There will often be nodes in S' that cannot be aligned to S.
- 2. A _merge_ step that creates the union, U = S + S', by adding to S the unaligned taxa from S'.
-The attachment position of unaligned nodes from step 1 is is determined from nearby aligned nodes, either as a _graft_ or an _insertion_.
+ 2. A _merge_ step that creates the combination U = S + S', by adding to S the unaligned taxa from S'.
+The attachment position of unaligned nodes from step 1 is determined from nearby aligned nodes, either as a _graft_ or an _insertion_.
 Examples of these two cases are given in [point to figure(s)].